Stay (Sash! song): Chart performance

 "Stay" climbed to number one on both the Canadian RPM Dance chart and the US Billboard Hot Dance Club Play chart.
 In Europe, the single entered the top 10 in Belgium, Denmark, Finland, Hungary, Ireland, Italy, Lithuania, the Netherlands, Norway, and the United Kingdom, as well as on the Eurochart Hot 100.
 In the UK, "Stay" reached number two during its first week on the UK Singles Chart, on October 12, 1997.
 Additionally, it was a top-20 hit in Germany, Sweden and Switzerland (19).
 In Oceania, it peaked at numbers 12 and 24 in New Zealand and Australia, respectively.
 The single earned a gold record in Belgium, Norway and the United Kingdom.

 Music video

-The accompanying music video for "Stay" was directed by Oliver Sommer.
-It depicts Sascha Lappessen and La Trec in a dream, where he is being chased by female agents.
+The accompanying music video for "Stay" was directed by Oliver Sommer and filmed in Quartier de La Défense in Paris, France.
+It was produced by AVA Studios GmbH and depicts Sascha Lappessen and La Trec in a dream, where he is being chased by female agents in and around a highrise building.
 On MTV Europe, some scenes in the video was left out from the original music video.
 Sommer had previously directed the video for "Encore une fois" and would also be directing the video for the team's next single, "La Primavera".
 "Stay" was later made available by Altra Moda Music on YouTube in 2016 and had generated more than 33 million views as of September 2025.